MercuryWorkshop/wisp-protocol/protocol.md

 | Stream ID   | `uint32_t` | Random stream ID assigned by the client.      |
 | Payload     | `char[]`   | Payload takes up the rest of the packet.      |

 Every packet must follow this format regardless of the type.
 Note that all data types are little-endian.
+Whenever there is a string field in a packet, that string is never null-terminated.

 Additionally, the stream ID of 0 is reserved for the initial handshake and must not be used elsewhere.

 ## Packet Types
 Each packet type has a different format for the payload, which is detailed below.